 - Due to winter ice, the Pride must be pulled from the river in November and then re-launched each year in April.
 The Pennsylvania Army National Guard provides this important service to the Harrisburg Area Riverboat Society each year as a training mission to aide our non-profit organization!

 - The Pride can hold up to 120 passengers, according to U.S. Coast Guard regulations.
 This number varies, though, depending on the cruise type!

 - The interior of the Pride is a beautiful collection of mahogany woodwork, brass and copper, custom stained-glass ceilings, and mirrored walls.
 The bar at the front of the vessel is completely covered in copper with brass tacks, reminiscent of old-time riverboats from the 1800s!

-- All cruises depart from the City Island Docks, down from Metro Bank Park on the Susquehanna River facing the Harrisburg Skyline
+- All cruises depart from the City Island Docks, down from the baseball stadium on the Susquehanna River facing the Harrisburg Skyline